Written by Kirk Wallace

 It can be hard to keep track of late rent payments or unpaid utility bills when living in a share house.
 To avoid any quarrels with your housemate(s) about who paid what and when, you should keep a record of all your transactions and receipts for rent, bills, bond or other deposits.
 That way, you can always prove you’ve made your due contribution.

-Whether you live in shared accommodation or are renting a room from a friend, it’s important to protect your contents from loss or damage caused by insured events like fire, theft and storm.
-We can help you compare policies with our free home and contents insurance comparison tool.
+Whether you live in shared accommodation or are renting a room from a friend, it’s important to protect your contents from loss or damage caused by events like fire, theft and storms.

 If you live in a share house or flat, you can cover your own belongings with contents insurance.
 There may be a few conditions to be aware of, including: